Two Dicks at a Bar

 “I can afford to buy our drinks, Tina.
 I’ve never been so insulted in my life.
 You just fucking left me sitting there like an asshole while you ran off to flirt with another guy.
 I was so shocked I couldn’t even comprehend what I was seeing.
 It actually took a while to register…”

 “He said I shouldn’t be with you,” she interrupted.

-Head spinning. wordless spluttering, then,”Why the should either one of us care what some stranger who’s hitting on you in a bar thinks about our relationship?
-What the fuck is wrong with you?
+Head spinning.
+Wordless spluttering.
+Then, “Why should either one of us care what some stranger who’s hitting on you in a bar thinks about our relationship?
 Are you serious?”

 “Jeremy,” she said.

 My head jerked incredulously.
 “I don’t give a fuck what his name is.”

 “I’m sorry.
 I didn’t think it was any big deal.
 It’s not like I was going home with him.”

 You very nearly had to, I thought.
 I also wondered if she’d exchanged numbers with Jeremy before running out to the parking lot to secure her only sure transportation back to Buffalo.

 The situation with Jeremy went from triangulation to gaslighting.
 She wanted me to believe that either I was out of line for being bothered by her accepting a drink and walking away from me with another man, or that she was oblivious to the connotations.